FortechRomania/js-team-showcase/we-train/junior-development-program/full-stack/nodejs.md

 Read more about the usage, purpose and advantages of middlewares at this [link](https://expressjs.com/en/guide/using-middleware.html)

+### MongoDB and Mongoose
+[MongoDB](https://docs.mongodb.com/manual/) is an open-source, document based database.
+The guys from [nodeschool](https://nodeschool.io) have an interesting [tutorial](https://github.com/evanlucas/learnyoumongo) on how to start working with it

+[Mongoose](http://mongoosejs.com/) is a tool built over MongoDB that is used for object modeling and validation.
+To work with it we recommend to check out [this](https://scotch.io/tutorials/using-mongoosejs-in-node-js-and-mongodb-applications) or [this](https://developer.mozilla.org/en-US/docs/Learn/Server-side/Express_Nodejs/mongoose) tutorials.
+You can use this [link](http://mongoosejs.com/docs/validation.html) to see how model validation is done.
+Also you can play around with [queries](http://mongoosejs.com/docs/queries.html).

 ### Practice
 We highly recommend to practice node features on several tutorials offered by the [nodeschool](https://nodeschool.io/#workshoppers).
 Check out the following workshops: